Kh4lidov/products/README.md

 # Products Project
 <img src="https://github.com/Kh4lidov/products/blob/main/resources/images/logo.png" align="left" height="48" width="48" >

 Welcome to the Products project!
+This repository contains the source code for the Product event management system.
 You can use this README to set up the project locally for development.

 ## Local Development